 - Any other factors the court considers relevant

-The Connection Between Child Support and Child Custody
+The Connection Between Child Support And Child Custody

 One of the things many parents ask about is the connection between child custody and child support.
 It is important to understand that parents are expected to share economic responsibility for their children.
 There is no magic number that determines a correlation between the number of overnights a parent has with the child and the amount they will be expected to pay in support.
 Courts take a dim view of parents who attempt to shirk their parental obligations.
 The trend is towards joint physical custody orders and there are fewer cases where sole physical custody is seen as appropriate.